agile-radio-lab/Sequence_Generator_Analyzer/readme.md

 # Front-End and Back-End Implementation for HTWK sequence generator
-This file includes the start-up instructions for running the signal generator.
+This readme file includes the start-up instructions for running the sequence generator/analyzer.

 ## Back-End
 The back-end contains the different sequences and fast fourier transform calculations.